nayyarv/gpus/README.md

     - Multi-GPU setups are best utilised doing individual contained experiments on each GPU instead of multiple GPU training.
     - Training on many GPUs should wait till your team has a mature tech stack and a decent engineering team (lot's of debugging re utilization)
     - Heat is a non trivial issue.
 Homemade GPU boxes never take this into account.

+# Asides

+## Tensor Cores and TPUs

+- Use 8 bit integer arithmetic to perform calculations - much more efficient than floating point.
+- Software slowly coming out to use these cores
+- Mostly optimised for Tensor operations (i.e. matmul) found in neural nets.
+- Even more specific and less generalised than a GPU
+- Akin to a Bitcoin ASIC - very good at one thing